Sapphire Falls Rancho Cucamonga CA Hike Photos

-Located in the foothills of Rancho Cucamonga, Sapphire Falls is a beautiful waterfall that is easy to hike to, boasts a rope that allows you to climb up it and you can slide down the waterfall when coming back down.
-All of these things make it a must see during the summer months.
-Make sure you plan lots of time for it as well as you can swim to your hearts content, and if you are able to climb the waterfall you can even continue walking to a second waterfall.
+Located in the foothills of Rancho Cucamonga, Sapphire Falls is a beautiful waterfall that is easy to hike to and has a rope that allows you to climb up it.
+All of these things make it a must-see during the spring months.
+Make sure you plan lots of time for it as well as you can swim to your heart’s content, and if you can climb the waterfall you can even continue walking to a second waterfall.
 Update June 2012 – The way written about in this guide is closed and can result in a ticket.
 View the comments and the update at the bottom for a better layout of how to get to the falls the cities approved way, but be very careful as others are reporting this way is very unsafe and requires climbing.
-I have not done it myself so make sure you do not do anything unsafe.
+I have not done it myself, so make sure you do not do anything dangerous.

-To start the hike to this waterfall you should be able to mapquest directions to it below.
-It is located right off the freeway and you pretty much follow a huge wash the entire way there.
-The hike is relatively easy so if you are in decent shape you should be able to make it up there in around an hour.
-Along the way there are a lot of different things to see such as a man-made waterfall, old abandoned mine areas and graffiti layered broken down structures.
+To start the hike to this waterfall you should be able to use Google Maps directions to it below.
+It is located right off the freeway, and you pretty much follow a huge wash the entire way there.
+The hike is relatively easy, so if you are in decent shape, you should be able to make it up there in around an hour.
+Along the way, there are a lot of different things to see, such as a human-made waterfall, old abandoned mine areas, and graffiti layered broken down structures.

 Make sure if you plan to climb to the top of the falls that you are in shape.
-There is a rope on the base that you can grab and navigate your way to the falls where you can pull yourself up if you have the upper body strength.
-Below the falls the water is to deep to touch so you have to pull yourself out of the water and stay away from the waterfall that has a lot of force to push you down.
-Of the people I saw attempt it I would say only 50% were actually able to do it.
+There is a rope on the base that you can grab and navigate your way to the falls, where you can pull yourself up if you have the upper body strength.
+Below the falls, the water is too deep to touch, so you have to pull yourself out of the water and stay away from the waterfall that has a lot of force to push you down.
+Of the people I saw attempt it, I would say only 50% were actually able to do it.

-If you are able to make it up the falls you can proceed to the next waterfall which is equally awesome, or you can simply enjoy yourself and take a slide down the waterfall into the water below.
-Make sure if you plan on visiting Sapphire falls that you give yourself time to hang out as you are going to want to.
+If you can make it up the falls, you can proceed to the next waterfall, which is equally remarkable, or you can simply enjoy yourself and take a slide down the waterfall into the water below.
+Make sure if you plan on visiting Sapphire Falls that you give yourself time to hang out as you are going to want to.

-All in all I can’t think of many better things to do in Rancho Cucamonga during the summer time, so if you live in the area make sure you make it a point to go visit the beautiful Sapphire Falls.
+All in all, I can’t think of many better things to do in Rancho Cucamonga during the summertime, so if you live in the area, make sure you make it a point to visit the beautiful Sapphire Falls.

 Update (Main Trail Closure & Approved Entrance Area)